epfl-ada/ada-2022-project-radar/README.md

 To run the notebook `milestone3.ipynb` and  `milestone2.ipynb` locally, be sure to add the file 'ratings.txt.gz' of the BeerAdvocate website in the data folder of the root repository.
 The file can be found on the [2022 ADA datasets webpage](https://go.epfl.ch/ada22_datasets).
 We specified every python package needed in order to run the notebook in the first cell of it.
 Make sure to have them all downloaded and updated.

-## Research Questions
-- Is there a beer category that serves as a gateway category?
-- What are the common characteristics between the first beers users decide to rate?
-- Do people with a similar initial beer taste follow a common path?
-When and why do their paths split?
-- Are there some beer categories where people eventually all end up in?
-- There are two ways to rate a beer.
-Either the final grade of a beer is a weighted average of five different criteria (such as appearance, palate or taste), or it is a single appreciation grade.
-Detecting nuances in the beers is one possible sign of user expertise and we want to analyze if users tend to give more detailed ratings through time or not.

 ## Data sets used

 - **beers.csv**